mustafas18/TeachingPlatform/README.md

 ## Technical Description

 The project have a monolithic architecture.
 The domain-driven design approach is applied to the project.
+The project can be a starting point for implimenting CQRS/ES patern.

 In the project, clients send requests to command services via MediatR.
 Using the Mediator pattern helps to communicate with multiple objects efficiently in a loosely coupled manner.